The Firm (2009 film): Plot

-Bex is the leader of the West Ham United football firm, that travels up and down the country to fight other firms.
-Dom is a normal young lad who hangs around with his mates, and one night they go to a nightclub, where his friend Tel walks into Bex.
-After the two share words, Bex headbutts Tel in the face.
-The morning after, Tel tells Dom that Bex is after them.
-The two then go to the local pub, the Lord Nelson, where the firm hangs out.
-There, Dom apologises for the two of them.
-Bex compliments Dom's courage, saying that he has a lot of guts to walk in and face him.
-Dom later finds out where Bex works and goes to visit him.
-They become acquaintances, visiting a sports shop where Bex purchases a pair of Adidas Munchen trainers.
-He then asks Dom if he wants to play in his football team.
+Bex is the leader of the West Ham United football firm, that travels up and down the country, to places such as Portsmouth, to fight other firms.
+Dom is a normal young lad who hangs around with his mates, and one night they go to a nightclub, Lips, where his friend Tel walks into Bex after Bex walks straight to the front of the line and bumps Tel's shoulder.
+After the two share words in Lips, Bex headbutts Tel in the face and offers out his friends afterwards.
+The morning after, Tel tells Dom that Bex is after them and that they have been named to Bex.
+The two then go to the local pub, the Lord Nelson, where the firm hangs out and meets.
+There, Dom apologises for the two of them, explaining that they did not have any idea who Bex was and that they would have 'swerved' him if they knew.
+Bex compliments Dom's courage, saying that he has a lot of guts ("bottle") to walk in and face him.
+Tel and Dom mimic Bex as they stand outside of the pub afterwards.
+Dom later finds out where Bex works, an estate agent in a precinct called Hunter Ashton and Clarke (a homage to Al Hunter Ashton and Alan Clarke), and goes to visit him.
+They become acquaintances, visiting a sports shop where Bex purchases a pair of Adidas Munich trainers, telling Dom that 'there is only one trainer', and asks the shop worker to send a yellow Sergio Tacchini track top over to his office.
+He then asks Dom if he wants to play in his football team, telling him to wear some sensible 'clobber' as he is not a Leeds pikey.
 Dom accepts.
 Dom asks his Dad for money to buy the same pair of trainers.